rago89/custom-video-player/planning/development-strategy.md

 ### Skip video handler

 - `skip.js`: a handler that skips the video in intervals of seconds forward and backward.
-Assigned to **Brain**.

 ### Skip video listeners

 - `click-skip.js`: an event that happens when the user click the buttons, it will go forward or backward.
-Assigned to **Brain**

 ## III.
 Range video bar

+> Assigned to **Brain**.

 **As a user when play the video web I want to make the video slower or faster so that i can see more in detail a specific part of the video...**